Lesley Gore: Personal life and death

 Beginning in 2003, Gore hosted several editions of the PBS television series In the Life, which focused on LGBT issues.
 In a 2005 interview with AfterEllen, she stated she was a lesbian and had been in a relationship with luxury jewelry designer Lois Sasson since 1982.
 She had realized she was attracted to women by the time she was 20 and stated that although the music business was "totally homophobic", she never felt she had to pretend she was straight.
 "I just kind of lived my life naturally and did what I wanted to do", she said.
 "I didn't avoid anything, I didn't put it in anybody's face."

 Gore had been working on a memoir and a Broadway show based on her life when she died of lung cancer on February 16, 2015, at the NYU Langone Medical Center in Manhattan, New York City, at the age of 68.
 At the time of her death, Gore and Sasson had been together for 33 years.

 Her New York Times obituary stated "with songs like 'It's My Party,' 'Judy's Turn to Cry', and the indelibly defiant 1964 single 'You Don't Own Me' — all recorded before she was 18 — Gore made herself the voice of teenaged girls aggrieved by fickle boyfriends, moving quickly from tearful self-pity to fierce self-assertion".

 Awards and recognition

-In 1964, "It's My Party" was nominated for a Grammy Award for rock-and-roll recording.
+In 1964, "It's My Party" was nominated for a Grammy Award for rock-and-roll recording and, in 1981, she was nominated for an Academy Award for Best Original Song for co-writing "Out Here on My Own" for the film Fame.

 National Public Radio named Lesley Gore Sings of Mixed-Up Hearts, Gore's second album, as forebearer of one of the top 150 albums recorded by women.
 The album missed the official list (1964–present) because it was released in 1963.
 "She is a forebearer for her assertion of feminine power in pop, and her validation of a female perspective."

 Gore's papers were donated to the New York Public Library for the Performing Arts and became accessible to the public in 2022.
 Catalogued by the library and her partner Lois Sasson, it includes family photos, scrapbook pages, annotated music and lyrics, business files, an unfinished memoir, and sound and video recordings.